carnival-data/carnival/docs/production-builds.md

 1. Review the repository files.
 If it looks correct, click "close" to close the staging repository and start the validation process.

 1. If the validation is successfull, click "Release" to publish the release.

+More detail can be found in the [Maven release instructions](https://central.sonatype.org/publish/release/).

 ### Publishing Production Builds to Github (Deprecated)